 We are passionate about honey bees.
-Every business decision is guided by the principle of what is best for the health of our honey bees.
-They are always dependent upon the environment in which they are placed.
-We look for locations that have a diversity of meadows, native flowering plants and a natural source of water.
-Diversity is so important because it provides flowers throughout the growing season.
+We make every business decision by what’s best for the health of our honey bees.
+The bees depend on the environment they live in.
+We look for locations that have a diversity of meadows, native flowering plants, and a natural source of water.
+Diversity matters because it provides flowers throughout the growing season.
 Some flowers will provide nectar, while others may only provide pollen.
 Bees need a reliable source of each in order to maintain a healthy colony, which has the ability to produce and store honey.

-Our goals may be a little old fashioned as our emphasis is placed on the well being of our bees and not on profit.
-Challenged by many environmental factors that bees can not control, appropriate care in a timely fashion is critical.
-Our desire is not to be the largest bee company, but the one that takes the best care of it's bees.
+Because we emphasize the well-being of our bees instead of profit, some consider our goals old fashioned.
+Care in a timely fashion is critical for bees because of environmental factors.
+Our desire is not to be the largest bee company, but the one that takes the best care of its bees.
 We simply believe that the bees, people, and the environment that we live in, is of far greater importance than the pursuit of profits.

 Our History of Beekeeping

 Our main apiary is located on a Sesquicentennial farm located in the southwest Ohio Valley.
-With more than one hundred and fifty years of continuous family ownership, it is steeped with family heritage and history.
-For many of these years, the farm prospered as a dairy.
-Free range chickens were also raised for additional income.
-Eggs were taken to town, delivered door to door on a set day of the week.
-When in season, fresh vegetables would be taken along on the egg route.
+We have more than one hundred and fifty years of continuous family ownership.
+Overall, it has lots of family heritage and history.
+For many of these years, the farm prospered as a dairy farm.
+Additionally, we raised free-range chickens for additional income.
+They also took eggs to town and delivered door to door on a set day of the week.
+When in season, they took fresh vegetables along on the egg route.
 It was a special day for the city residents.
-As they would have a short visit with a friend, receive fresh eggs and produce from the country.
+Overall, the visits included a short visit with a friend, received fresh eggs, and produce from the country.

-Family that worked the farm, were of a very conservative faith.
-As plain people they valued their faith, family and the neighbors that lived around them.
-Hard work, thrift, being soft spoken, and using the land for a good purpose were principles, that they felt most dearly about.
-As with any one involved in agriculture, some years would be better than others.
-During difficult years, they would reflect back on how life was easier now, than when they were growing up.
-Religion gave them strength to continue the journey.
+Overall, the family that worked the farm had a very conservative faith.
+As plain people, they valued their faith, family, and the neighbors that lived around them.
+The principles that led them included hard work, thriftiness, a soft-spokeness, and using the land for a good purpose.
+As with anyone involved in agriculture, some years would be better than others.
+During difficult years, they reflected back on how life was easier now than when they were growing up.
+Religion gave them the strength to continue the journey.

-Honey bees has been a part of the family farm since the early 1960's.
-They were placed south of a small woods that is located on the farm.
-This was a period of time in which life was easier for bees and all of our natural insects including butterfly's.
-Little management was needed to maintain good healthy colonies of bees.
 Today is much different.
-Bees are challenged with so many issues that there are very few bees which can survive in the wild.
-They are host to several different mites that vector diseases that shorten their life.
-Insecticides that are used as seed coatings in most farming operations are systematic and will eventually can be found in the plants pollen.
-These insecticides weaken the bees immune system making them more susceptible to other problems.
+Bees are challenged with so many issues.
+In fact, very few bees can survive in the wild.
+They are host to several different mites that carry diseases that shorten their life.
+Insecticides used as seed coatings in most farming operations are systematic and will eventually be found in the plants’ pollen.
+These insecticides weaken the bees’ immune system making them more susceptible to other problems.

 Taking Care of Your Honey

-There are certain specific variety's of honey that will crystallize almost immediately without being temperature induced.
+There are certain specific varieties of honey that will crystallize almost immediately without being temperature-induced.
 Canola is an example of honey that may crystallize in the hive at temperatures that can be 95 degrees or warmer.
-Thinner or lighter honeys usually have a tendency to take much longer to crystallize.
-Robinia Honey (Black Locust) is a good example of a honey that will take a long time to crystallize.
+Thinner or lighter honey usually has a tendency to take much longer to crystallize.
+Robinia Honey (Black Locust) is a good example of honey that will take a long time to crystallize.